Bob Fosse: 1954–1968: Work as a choreographer

-1960s

-For his work on Redhead, Fosse won the Tony Award for Best Choreography while Verdon won her third Tony Award for Best Actress in a Musical.
-Redhead won the Tony Award for best musical.
-Fosse's next feature was supposed to be the musical The Conquering Hero based on a book by Larry Gelbart, but he was replaced as director/choreographer.
+Also in 1957 Fosse choreographed the film version of The Pajama Game, starring Doris Day.
+The next year, Fosse appeared in and choreographed the film version of Damn Yankees, in which Verdon reprised her stage triumph as the character Lola.
+Fosse and Verdon were partners in the mambo number "Who's Got the Pain".
+In 1959 Fosse directed and choreographed the stage musical Redhead.
+For his work on Redhead Fosse won the Tony Award for Best Choreography, while Verdon won her third Tony Award for Best Actress in a Musical.
+Redhead also won the Tony Award for Best Musical.
+Fosse's next feature was supposed to be the musical The Conquering Hero, based on a book by Larry Gelbart, but he was replaced as director/choreographer.

-In 1961, Fosse choreographed the satirical Broadway musical How to Succeed in Business Without Really Trying starring Robert Morse.
+In 1961 Fosse choreographed the satirical Broadway musical How to Succeed in Business Without Really Trying, starring Robert Morse.
 The story revolves around an ambitious man, J. Pierrepont Finch (Morse), who, with the help of the book How to Succeed in Business Without Really Trying, rises from window washer to chairman of the board of the World Wide Wicket Company.
 The musical was an instant hit.

-In 1963, Fosse was nominated for two Tony Awards for Best Choreography and Best Direction of a Musical for the musical Little Me, winning the former.
+In 1963 Fosse was nominated for two Tony Awards, Best Choreography and Best Direction of a Musical for Little Me, winning the former.
 He choreographed and directed Verdon in Sweet Charity in 1966.

-Fosse directed five feature films.
-His first, Sweet Charity (1969) starring Shirley MacLaine, is an adaptation of the Broadway musical he had directed and choreographed.